Elizabeth II, From Princess to Queen 1939-1957

 Just before their wedding, Philip was created Duke of Edinburgh by King George VI.
 He also quit smoking, because of Elizabeth’s (justified) concern over her father’s King George VI’s heavy smoking habit.

-The 1947 wedding of Princess Elizabeth and Philip, Duke of Edinborough took place in November 1948.
+The 1947 wedding of Princess Elizabeth and Philip, Duke of Edinborough took place on November 20, 1947.

 Philip wore his naval uniform with the new Order of the Garter insignia pinned to it.